-How to Reduce Pet Hair in Your Home
+How to Reduce Pet Fur in Your Home

-- Vacuum your home and furniture often.
-Much of the pet hair on your clothes comes from the furniture.
+- Vacuum your home and upholstered furniture often.
+Much of the pet hair on your clothes come from the furniture.

 - Wash pet bedding often.
 Consider purchasing a washer and dryer designed for pet owners like the Maytag Pet Pro System.
 After laundering, run an extra rinse cycle to be sure that your washer is free from pet hair.
 Check the washer after washing the bedding.
 If you see any pet hair in the drum, run a cleaning cycle to help flush it all away so it won't stick to the next load of laundry.

 - If you dry the pet bedding in a dryer, clean the lint filter in mid-cycle so that it can collect additional hair as the bedding finishes drying.
 If you don't clean a clogged filter, pet hair can redeposit on clothes.

-- For washable clothes or bedding that is covered with pet hair, run the items through the dryer on air/no heat first before washing them.
+- For washable clothes or bedding that is covered with pet hair, run the items through the dryer on an air/no heat cycle first before washing them.
 The tumbling action of the dryer will loosen much of the hair and it will be sucked into the dryer lint trap.
 Be sure to clean out the lint trap immediately after taking this step to prevent odors and increase air flow.

-- Add 1/2 cup white distilled vinegar to the rinse cycle when washing loads with lots of pet hair.
+- Add one-half cup white distilled vinegar to the rinse cycle when washing loads with lots of pet hair.
 The vinegar will help the fabric fibers relax and "release" the hair.

 - When washing clothes, do not overcrowd the washer.
 The clothes need room to move freely in the water so that the hair can be loosened and flushed away down the drain.

-- Tossing the clothes in the dryer - even for a short time - will help remove hair more than air drying clothes.
-Keep all dryer vents clean and clear of lint so that there is enough strong air flow to pull the hair away from the fabrics.
+- Tossing the clothes in the dryer, even for a short time, will help remove hair more than air drying clothes.

-- The use of a liquid fabric softener in the final rinse or a dryer sheet in the dryer, especially one like Bounce Pet Hair and Lint Guard Sheets will coat the fibers of clothes and reduce static and pet hair cling.
+- The use of a liquid fabric softener in the final rinse or a dryer sheet in the dryer, especially one like Bounce Pet Hair and Lint Guard Sheets will coat the fibers of clothes, reduce static, and help prevent pet hair cling.